 The school will send a letter home after the fifth (5) unexcused absence to request meeting with the Assistant Principal and Guidance Counselor to discuss a plan to improve attendance.

-Upon the tenth (10) unexcused absence, the school will contact the family directly by email and phone to set up a required absence meeting.
-Failure to meet with the administration may result in the school having to file a Failure to Send with the courts.
+Failure to meet with the administration and chronic absence may result in the school having to file a Failure to Send with the courts.